pantheon-systems/documentation/source/docs/guides/create-a-wordpress-site-from-the-commandline-with-terminus-and-wp-cli.md

 ![Screenshot of the final website created following the steps in this guide](/source/docs/assets/images/pantheon-final-command-line-test-site.png)

-## Importing content from a WXR File
+## Importing Content from a WXR File

-With the `wp import` command you can import content from another WordPress site that you've exported to a WXR file.
-It is important to note that the command runs on the app server, so the file should be placed somewhere in the wp-content directory before running the command if it isn't already in site's files.
+With the `wp import` command, you can import content from another WordPress site that you've exported to a WXR file.
+It is important to note that the command runs on the app server, so place the file somewhere in the wp-content directory before running the command.
 You cannot import a file from your local machine.
-You can see the full documentation for `wp import` on the [wp-cli import documentation page](http://wp-cli.org/commands/media/import/).
+For more information, see the documentation for `wp import` on the [wp-cli import documentation page](http://wp-cli.org/commands/media/import/).

 ## The Power of Terminus and WP-CLI